-Andreas BRANDSTETTER, born 23 June 1969 Chairman of the Management Board c/o UNIQA Insurance Group AG 1029 Vienna, Untere Donaustrasse 21 herewith submit the following report of the Management Board of UNIQA Insurance Group AG, with its registered office in Vienna, to the $19^{th}$ Annual General Meeting of UNIQA Insurance Group AG on 28 May 2018 pursuant to Section 65 (1b) in conjunction with Section 170 (2) and Section 153 (4) of the Stock Corporation Act (Aktiengesetz - AktG).
+Erik LEYERS, born 17 December 1969 Member of the Management Board c/o UNIQA Insurance Group AG 1029 Vienna, Untere Donaustraße 21 herewith submit the following report of the Management Board of UNIQA Insurance Group AG, with its registered office in Vienna, to the 24th Annual General Meeting of UNIQA Insurance Group AG on 6 June 2023 pursuant to section 65 (1b) in conjunction with section 170 (2) and section 153 (4) of the Stock Corporation Act (Aktiengesetz - AktG).

-Kurt SVOBODA, born 12 April1967 Member of the Management Board c/o UNIQA Insurance Group AG 1029 Vienna, Untere Donaustrasse 21
+Sabine PFEFFER, bron 5 December 1972 Member of the Management Board c/o UNIQA Insurance Group AG 1029 Vienna, Untere Donaustraße 21

-Erik LEYERS, born 17 December1969 Member of the Management Board c/o UNIQA Insurance Group AG 1029 Vienna, Untere Donaustrasse 21
+Kurt SVOBODA, born 12 April 1967 Member of the Management Board c/o UNIQA Insurance Group AG 1029 Vienna, Untere Donaustrasse 21

-1. Based on the possibilities created by the Stock Buyback Act (Aktienrückerwerbsgesetz - AReG) to buy back own shares, the first Annual General Meeting of the Company held on 20 June 2000 decided that the Management Board be authorized, with the approval of the Supervisory Board, to buy back own shares pursuant to Section 65 (1.9) (1a) of the Stock Corporation Act (as amended prior to the entry into force of the Federal Tax Code), thus allowing the Company to buy back not more than 11,977,780 nopar-value shares, including treasury shares already bought back and still held by the Company, the authorization being valid up to and including 20 December 2001 and allowing the Company to purchase own shares (after implementation of the stock split decided at said Annual General Meeting) at a price of not less than EUR 5.00 and not more than EUR 15.00, and requiring publication of the respective buyback program (including its duration) pursuant to the Publication Regulation (Federal Law Gazette II 2000/5, as then amended) issued on the basis of Section 82 (9) of the Stock Exchange Act.
+Based on the possibilities created by the Stock Buyback Act (Aktienrückerwerbsgesetz - AReG) to buy back own shares, the first Annual General Meeting of the Company held on 20 June 2000 decided that the Management Board be authorized, with the approval of the Supervisory Board, to buy back own shares pursuant to section 65 (1.9) and (1a) of the Stock Corporation Act (as amended prior to the entry into force of the Federal Tax Code), the authorization being valid up to and including 20 December 2001.

-Since then, the authorization granted by the first Annual General Meeting of the Company to buy back own shares has been repeatedly renewed to take into account changes in legislation or changing circumstances (e.g. regarding the minimum and maximum price and the number of no-par-value shares).
+Since then, the authorization granted by the first Annual General Meeting of the Company to buy back own shares has been repeatedly renewed to take into account changes in legislation or changing circumstances (e.g. regarding minimum and maximum consideration to be paid and the number of no-par-value shares, given the increase in the Company's share capital).